HewlettPackard/OpenShift-on-SimpliVity/README.md

 # External routes

-## Why it matters
+## Why external routes matter

 Users of the OpenShift cloud you just deployed typically will not have access to the backend network.
 Rather, they will access the applications deployed on the cloud over a frontend network.
 This is illustrated by the figure below:

 ![1566376437624](pics/external_routes.png)

 Out of the box, built-in applications can be accessed by internal users (such as Jeff in the diagram above) via the backend network.
-An example of that is the Openshift console which can be found at `htts://console-openshift-console.apps.hpe.hpecloud.org` if the cluster was deployed with `domain_name: hpecloud.org` and `cluster_name: hpe`.
+An example of that is the OpenShift console which can be found at `htts://console-openshift-console.apps.hpe.hpecloud.org` assuming the cluster was deployed with `domain_name: hpecloud.org` and `cluster_name: hpe`.

 In this **example**, external users like Sally use the domain name `cloudra.local` to access resources and services provided by the IT organization. `hpe.cloudra.local` is a DNS zone used to manage records pertaining to this specific cluster.

-In order to achieve the above, the DNS that Sally is using must have the following DNS records defined:
+In order to achieve the above, the DNS resolver that Sally is using must have the following DNS records defined:

 - `api.hpe.cloudra.local` must resolve to the VIP of the load balancer on the frontend network.
 In this example, this is 10.15.156.9.
-This is needed if external users wants to use the OpenShift API (including the `oc` command)
+This is needed if external users want to use the OpenShift API (including the `oc` command).
-- A wildcard record must be created in the `hpe.cloudra.local` for `*.apps`.
-This records points to the same VIP (10.15.156.9).
-With this setup, names such as  `myapp.apps.hpe.cloudra.local` or`myotherapp.apps.hpe.cloudra.local` all resolve to 15.15.156.9.
+- A wildcard record must be created in the `hpe.cloudra.local` domain for `*.apps`.
+This record points to the same VIP (10.15.156.9).
+With this setup, names such as `myapp.apps.hpe.cloudra.local` or `myotherapp.apps.hpe.cloudra.local` all resolve to 10.15.156.9.

-**IMPORTANT:** The playbook will not configure external DNS servers for you, you need to have a DNS administrator do it for you
+**IMPORTANT:** The playbook will not configure external DNS servers for you.
+The DNS administrator must configure these entries.

-For example in our example, the DNS maintains a zone for `hpe.cloudra.local` with the following records:
+In our above example, the DNS administrator maintains a zone for `hpe.cloudra.local` with the following records:

 ```bash
 ;